QuantumNuke75/Unofficial-Modding-Guide/map_modding/mapmodding.md

 ### GameModes

-A gamemode blueprint must be constructed manually as no blueprints can be imported from the base game.
+Blueprints must be constructed manually as no blueprints can be imported from the base game.
-With the Bare Bones project this will be called **GM_COOP**.
+With the Bare Bones project the gamemode blueprint will be called **GM_COOP**.
-Create an empty GameMode from the GameMode base class and rename it, then place it in the corresponding folder structure listed above.
+If you don't have one, create an empty GameMode from the GameMode base class and rename it, then place it in the corresponding folder structure listed above.

 #### GameMode Override:
  At the top of your editor screen you will find the *Blueprints* tab, where you can edit Asset Blueprints and World Blueprints.